 How can I test out the change?

-We have setup an alternate URL you can use to connect to your Shotgun site.
+We have setup an alternate URL you can use to test if your tools will be compliant with your Shotgun site, once TLSv1.2 is enforced.
 If you append "-tls" to your site name (e.g. mysite-tls.shotgunstudio.com) you will connect to your Shotgun site via a route that already has TLSv1.2 required.
-You can use this alternate URL to test the environments in your studio to verify that they will continue to work after this deprecation.
+You can use this alternate URL to test the environments in your studio to verify that they will continue to work after this deprecation, but DO NOT USE THIS END-POINT in production.

 You can use the following snippet to test a Shotgun connection from a Python interpreter: